One of the long-time items on my Bucket List was to stay in a Bed & Breakfast on the coast of Maine and eat lobster.

 I stayed for two nights at an Airbnb near downtown Portland.
 An Uber into town was only about 5 bucks, and even though I had a car, I paid for the Uber because I knew I would be sampling a lot of beer!
 (Drive smartly, people)

-- Bite into Maine – A food truck that you will have to go out to Portland Headlight (Fort Williams Park) to try, totally worth it.
+- Bite into Maine – A food truck that you will have to go out to Portland Head Lighthouse (Fort Williams Park) to try, totally worth it.

 - Bissell Brothers Brewing Co – Brewers of my favorite New England IPA “The Substance”

-- Rising Tide Brewing Co – Try the Waypoint Porter, a delicious coffee porter which I give a 5/5.
+- Rising Tide Brewing Co – Try the Waypoint Porter, a delicious coffee porter that I give a 5/5.
 Also, try the Zephyr IPA.

 - Liquid Riot Bottling Co – Honestly this place was the biggest surprise.
 From the outside, I thought it looked like that store Hot Topic, and I never would have gone on my own, but accompanied by a local, we went in for a flight.
 What a delicious selection of brews!
 Try the Blue Note Porter and the Copa IPA.